souro26/analyst-forecast-bias/README.md

 ## Three Findings

-> **1 — Market uncertainty amplifies analyst error; market direction does not**
+**1 - Market uncertainty amplifies analyst error; market direction does not**

->
-> The hierarchical Bayesian model (PyMC, NUTS) estimates **β_VIX = 0.006 EPS** with 94% credible interval **[0.001, 0.010] — excludes zero**.
-The S&P 500 return coefficient is **β_S&P = 0.004**, HDI **[−0.001, 0.008] — includes zero**.
-A one-SD increase in quarterly VIX is associated with a credible increase in analyst underestimation; the same increase in market return is not.
-Analysts miss more when uncertainty is high, not simply when the market is down.
-The overall grand mean underestimation is **μ_global = 0.072 EPS** — about seven cents per share across the full panel.
+The hierarchical Bayesian model (PyMC, NUTS) puts **β_VIX = 0.006 EPS** with a 94% credible interval of **[0.001, 0.010]**, which excludes zero.
+The S&P 500 return coefficient is **β_S&P = 0.004** with HDI **[-0.001, 0.008]**, which includes zero.
+Analysts miss more in high-uncertainty quarters, not just in down markets.
+A volatile but flat quarter does more damage to forecast accuracy than a steadily declining one.
+The grand mean underestimation across the full panel is **μ_global = 0.072 EPS** - roughly seven cents a share.

-> **2 — Bias is structural and category-specific; the falsifiability check holds**
+**2 - Bias is structural and varies by earnings driver; the control group holds**

->
-> Bootstrap confidence intervals (10,000 resamples) exclude zero for all six categories.
-Mean underestimation ranges from **0.054 EPS** (defensive baseline) to **0.249 EPS** (macro rate sensitive).
-In the Bayesian model, **defensive baseline is the only category whose posterior credible interval excludes zero** (α = −0.034, HDI [−0.061, −0.010]).
-The control group — selected for stable, predictable earnings and deep analyst coverage — produces the lowest and most credible bias estimate in the dataset.
-The 2022 economically cyclical cell (**−0.15 EPS**) is the only negative observation in the entire panel: analyst bias reversed sign in the one year a rapid rate shock hit spending fast enough to outpace revisions.
+Bootstrap confidence intervals (10,000 resamples) exclude zero for all six categories.
+Mean underestimation runs from **0.054 EPS** (defensive baseline) up to **0.249 EPS** (macro rate sensitive).
+In the Bayesian model, **defensive baseline is the only category whose posterior credible interval excludes zero** (α = -0.034, HDI [-0.061, -0.010]).
+That is the control group - 12 companies with stable, predictable earnings and deep analyst coverage.
+It produces the smallest and most credible bias in the dataset, which is what you would expect if the patterns in the other categories are real.
+The one exception in the data is 2022 economically cyclical (**-0.15 EPS**), the only negative cell in nine years.
+Bias flipped sign in the one year a rate shock hit consumer and industrial spending faster than estimates could track it.

-> **3 — Pre-announcement revision paths contain signal, but it is category-dependent**
+**3 - Revision paths contain signal, but it depends on the category**

->
-> An XGBoost classifier trained on 7 engineered revision-path features achieves **AUC-ROC = 0.573** on the held-out 2023–2025 test set (random baseline = 0.500).
-Per-category breakdown: **tech cycle = 0.673** (learnable pattern); defensive baseline 0.567; economically cyclical 0.551; macro rate sensitive 0.537; **commodity driven = 0.440, regulatory idiosyncratic = 0.453 — both below random**.
-Category membership is the single strongest predictor at **14.6% of gain**; revision path features collectively contribute 56%; VIX and S&P 500 return add 17%.
+An XGBoost classifier on 7 pre-announcement revision path features reaches **AUC-ROC = 0.573** on the held-out 2023-2025 test set (random baseline = 0.500).
+Per category: **tech cycle = 0.673**; defensive baseline 0.567; economically cyclical 0.551; macro rate sensitive 0.537; **commodity driven = 0.440 and regulatory idiosyncratic = 0.453, both below random**.
+For commodity and regulatory companies, the revision path actively misleads - their outcomes turn on price moves and FDA decisions that happen after analysts have already filed their numbers.
+Category membership is the single strongest feature at **14.6% of gain**.
+Revision path features collectively contribute 56%, VIX and S&P 500 return add 17%.

 ---